krl/landfill/README.md

 It works by saving multiple versions of the value, along with their corresponding checksums.

-On `open`ing a `Journal`, the largest value with a valid checksum is recovered, guarding against broken half-finished writes.
+On opening a `Journal`, the largest value with a valid checksum is recovered, guarding against broken half-finished writes.

-# Array
+# RandomAccess

-The array can be thougth of as an automatically growing array of type `T`.
+A random-access, automatically growing array of type `T`.

-It works with a finite set of RWLocks (`N_LOCKS`), that are mapped to the index positions.
+It works with a finite set of RWLocks, that are mapped to the index positions.

 Reads take a readlock, and return guards, whereas writes can only happen in closures passed into the `with_mut` function.
 This is to avoid the possibility of deadlocking when trying to hold multiple mutable references at once.

-Note that values stored consisting of all zeroes will be considered empty space, and return `None` on `get`, so make sure you use `NonZeroUsize` or similar methods to tag your types.
+Note that values stored consisting of all zeroes will be considered empty space, and return `None` on `get`.

 # AppendOnly

-An append only virtual file of bytes, it keeps an internal journal on how many bytes have already been written, and the data written _never moves_ in memory, so it can safely hand out &[u8] references that live as long as the struct itself.
+An append only virtual file of bytes, it keeps an internal journal on how many bytes have already been written, and the data written _never moves_ in memory, so it can safely hand out references that live as long as the struct itself.

+# OnceMap

+A K-V map that maps keys to values, the values cannot be removed or updated, and thus it is safe to keep references to them even as more kv-pairs are added.

+# Content

+A store for content-addressed data, bytes written to this store will be hashed with the provided generic cryptographic hash-function, and a `ContentId` will be returned, that can in turn be used to again get a reference to the data.

+This is similar to `OnceMap` in implementation, but saves on space since the key does not have to be stored, and is re-computed on fetch, giving an additional layer of protection protection against corrupted reads.